devara46/digitasi/README.md

 - The algorithm to detect the map area from scanned images is still limited.
 - Doesn't work on zoomed-in map or inset.
 - The algorithm still has difficulties detecting the map if the border is covered (tainted or folded).
-- Only works on a single folder
+- Only works on a single folder.

 ### Future plan